 “One of my goals for the next few months is to redesign my blog to make it more accessible.
 The trouble with blogs is that you have the most recent post on top, on the front page and the older ones get pushed down.
 There is a lot of information on my blog, I must have around 1,000 posts and a lot of them contain quite useful information for people and I want to make it all more accessible.
 So a blog design is the next thing on the cards”20.
 What do you predict for the future of ‘Grey Fox?’

 “Like any blog, I expect the blog start to play a smaller part in a wider picture.
 Bloggers have got to spread themselves across all social media.
 I myself have a number of social media accounts on different platforms, but I find that Twitter and Instagram are expanding at a much faster rate than the blog itself.
-So I think bloggers should keep this in mind.”21.
-You mentioned Instagram and Twitter - do you have different approaches for your social media channels?
+So I think bloggers should keep this in mind.”

 “I probably spend more time on Twitter and Instagram than on the blog to be honest.
 They are very useful ways of getting across your enthusiasm for a product or a feeling for a sense of style.
 Fashion blogging is not just about dressing nicely - it’s about appreciating a beautiful painting or a beauty view - it’s a lifestyle I supposed and these mediums make it easier to convey that.”22.
 What message do you hope to pass on to other readers and brands through ‘Grey Fox’?

 “There’s always a fear that your blog is all about vanity and it took me 2 to 3 years to get over that really.
 As a blogger you have to be prepared to put yourself forward to some extent and I found that difficult at first.
 But it’s something that is expected of bloggers.
 So I recently started doing some modelling as I’ve always been an advocate that there needs to be more grey hair in advertisements and on the catwalk.”